paddywaan/HandBrake-daemon/README.md

 ***
 ### Change log

+**v1.1.0**
+* Added docker support and build process.
+* Added ability to specify default profiles(by name) in the profilePath configuration.

 **v1.0.0** - Release.
 * Watch configurations can be added via the config file.
 * Supports multiple watches.
 * Watches support a `source`, `destination`, and `origin` settings.
-* Watches can be individually configured to use different HandBrake encoding profiles via the `profilePath` setting.
+* Watches can be individually customised to use different HandBrake encoding profiles via the `profilePath` setting.
 * Watches can be configured to place the output media inside of a nested, episode directory structure. i.e. `/DestinationDirectory/TitleName/Season #/output.mp4`
 * Watcher service scans the watched directories on start, and continues to watch the locations for new, and removed files.
 * Subtitles matching the source name (and/or extending the name with a language, or contained within a subdirectory named `subs`), will be embedded inside the output media.